Bastion IX

 Digital fabrication

 The design, featuring more than five thousand joints, was modeled and rationalized for fabrication by Geometria, in close collaboration and with guidance from Summum.
-They exported the 1833 unique Accoya timber pieces using their ad-hoc export process as BVN files for the Hundegger timber CNC machines.
-The parts were fabricated by TimberFrame Oy in Kuhmo, Finland, with a fraction of a millimeter accuracy.
+They exported the 1833 unique Accoya timber pieces using custom-built file exporter, which made it easy to accurately export the hundreds of unique timber pieces directly for fabrication to the Hundegger timber CNC machines.
+These parts were fabricated by TimberFrame Oy in Kuhmo, Finland, with a fraction of a millimeter accuracy.

 Team